-Grass fed cow-ghee and oils are two common ingredients in kitchen and both these two ingredients are used in cooking.
-Although it is wise to use all types of cooking oils in moderation, it is always good to know the health friendliness of all cooking ingredients.
-So knowing the difference between grass fed ghee and common cooking oils is a vital question so that you can use both the ingredients with best safety.
+Grass-fed cow ghee and oils are two common ingredients in the kitchen, and both are used in cooking.
+Although it is wise to use all types of cooking oils in moderation, it is always good to know the health and friendliness of all cooking ingredients.
+So knowing the difference between grass fed ghee and common cooking oils is a vital question so that you can use both ingredients with the best safety.

-Although the use of both grass fed ghee and oil seems to be the same, texture wise there are some differences.
-Grass fed is a dairy product and it is kind of clarified butter, whereas cooking oils are viscous, non-polar chemical ingredient.
+Although grass-fed ghee and oil use seems to be the same, texture-wise, there are some differences.
+Grass-fed ghee is a dairy product, and clarified butter, whereas cooking oils are viscous, non-polar chemical ingredients.
 Ghee offers a creamy feel, whereas oil is oily and greasy in its feel.

-Grass fed cow ghee is produced from 100% grass fed cow milk, which retains some qualities of dairy products without the risk of allergy caused by lactose intolerance.
-It is procured by a slow cooking process by evenly heating butter on a slow pan.
-On the other hand, cooking oil is produced from plant seeds, animal fats, or from synthetic fats.
-Before buying cooking oil, you need to find the origin of the oil to decide its suitability in your diet.
+On the other hand, cooking oil is produced from plant seeds, animal fats, or synthetic fats.
+Before buying cooking oil, you need to find the origin of the oil to decide its suitability for your diet.

 Both grass fed ghee and oil are used for frying and sautéing.
-However, with ghee you can add some extra flavor in your food, but with oil no flavor will be added to your cooked foods.
+However, with ghee, you can add some extra flavor to your food, but with oil, no flavor will be added to your cooked foods.

-Cooking oils can be used for deep frying and usual cooking, whereas Ghee can be used for same ways but ghee offers higher smoking point than usual cooking oils.
-Because of higher smoke point, ghee is safer than common cooking oils.
+Cooking oils can be used for deep frying and usual cooking, whereas ghee can be used in identical ways, but ghee offers a higher smoking point than usual cooking oils.
+Because of its higher smoke point, ghee is safer than common cooking oils.

-Grass fed Ghee offers slightly buttery taste but usual cooking oil is neutral in taste.
+Grass fed Ghee offers a slightly buttery taste, but the usual cooking oil is neutral in taste.

-Grass fed ghee contains high amount of anti-oxidants and multiple vitamins like Vitamins D A, K and E, whereas cooking oils contain trans-fat, mono started fats, and poly saturated fats.
+Grass fed ghee contains high amounts of anti-oxidants and multiple vitamins like Vitamins D, A, K, and E, whereas cooking oils contain trans-fat, monosaturated, and polyunsaturated fats.

-Both Ghee and oil is shelf-friendly but in comparison to oil ghee is more shelf-friendly.
-Good quality grass fed cow ghee can be preserved without refrigeration for 12-18 months.
-Before buying ghee you can always check its shelf-life from its label.
+Both ghee and oil are shelf-friendly, but in comparison to oil, ghee is more shelf-friendly.
+Good quality grass-fed cow ghee can be preserved without refrigeration for 12-18 months.
+Before buying ghee, you can always check its shelf-life from its label.

-Oil also can be preserved without refrigeration but in comparison to ghee it is less shelf-friendly in nature.
+Oil can also be preserved without refrigeration, but in comparison to ghee, it is less shelf-friendly.

-if we compare both grass fed ghee and oil, grass fed ghee helps in smooth digestion whereas normal cooking oil often creates bloating, flatulence and discomfort in stomach.
-Ghee consumption in moderation is always good or health, according to modern dieticians but oil consumption should always be limited to keep a watch on cholesterol count.
+if we compare both grass fed ghee and oil, grass fed ghee helps in smooth digestion, whereas normal cooking oil often creates bloating, flatulence, and discomfort in the stomach.
+According to modern dieticians, ghee consumption in moderation is always good or healthy, but oil consumption should always be limited to monitor cholesterol counts.

-Ghee has one of the highest quantities of conjugated linoleic acid (CLA).
-CLA is medically proven for improving natural insulin resistance, and the supportive quality in fighting cancer diseases.
-This kind of health benefits is not offered by cooking oil regardless it is refined or not.
+Ghee has one of the highest conjugated linoleic acid (CLA) quantities.
+CLA is medically proven for improving natural insulin resistance and its supportive quality in fighting cancer diseases.
+This kind of health benefit is not offered by cooking oil, whether refined or not.

-Grass fed ghee contains butyrate, a short chain fatty acid, which improves guts health of a human, whereas refined oil does not have this kind off health benefits.
+Grass fed ghee contains butyrate, a short-chain fatty acid that improves a human’s gut health, whereas refined oil does not have this kind of health benefit.

-If you want to buy pure grass fed quality ghee, you may place your order for Milkio Grass fed ghee at Milkio E commerce.
+If you want pure grass-fed quality ghee, you may order Milkio Grass-fed ghee at Milkio’s online shop.